Exemption based on VAT

 Service Delivery Activity

-Professional activity (except lawyer)
+Liberal activity (except lawyer)

-If the turnover exceeds tolerance threshold of €41,250, the company may no longer benefit from the exemption from VAT system from 1er day of overrun month (and no longer on the first day of the month of the overshoot).
+But if the turnover of the current year exceeds tolerance threshold from €41,250, the exemption from VAT shall cease to apply from 1er overshoot day (and no longer on the first day of the month of the exceedance).

 Lawyers

-When the turnover that the company realizes for its regulated activities exceeds the threshold of €50,000, it may no longer benefit from the exemption on the basis of VAT from 1er January of the following year.
-On the other hand, if its turnover exceeds the tolerance threshold of €55,000, it may no longer benefit from the exemption system on the basis of VAT as from 1er overrun day.
+When the turnover that the company realizes for its regulated activities exceeds the threshold of €50,000, loses the benefit of the exemption from VAT from 1er January of the following year.

 Exceeding the turnover threshold for its unregulated activities of lawyers (e.g. management and administration of goods, debt collection) does not affect the application of the VAT exemption regime on its regulated activities.